How Does Coronavirus Affect Fertility and Pregnancy?

-It is not known if it affects oocytes.
-Initiating fertility therapy should be postponed if you have flu-like symptoms and for two weeks if you have been in contact with someone who has Coronavirus or who has been in contact with someone who has the disease.
+It’s not known if it affects oocytes, however, studies demonstrate the virus in follicular fluid of pregnant women.
+Initiating fertility therapy should be postponed if you have flu-like symptoms and/or for two weeks if you have been in contact with someone who has coronavirus or has been in contact with someone who has the disease.

 What else should infertility patients do during this pandemic?

 Infertility can be extremely stressful for some.
 Undergoing care for infertility should not be.
 We at Fertility Centers of New England are here to help you every step of the way on your journey to parenthood.
 Maintaining calm together with a good measure of common sense in following the guidelines provided in coronavirus.gov will see you through.